-The Rotary Foundation grants program has been extensively revised and streamlined through the concepts supporting Future Vision.
-This new structure is both more efficient and sustainable and allows Rotary to have a greater impact around the globe.
-At the core of the grants are the Six Areas of Focus.
+The Rotary Foundation (TRF) grants program continues to be revised and streamlined to meet the needs of our Clubs and Rotarians in order to allow Rotary to have the greatest impact around the globe.
+At the core of the grants are the Seven Areas of Focus.

-In order to create the most good with TRF funds there is an emphasis on Six Areas of Focus.
-Global Grants must address at least one of these six areas of focus and district grants are encouraged to consider the same criteria.
+In order to create the most good with TRF funds there is an emphasis on Seven Areas of Focus.
+Global Grants must address at least one of these seven areas of focus and district grants are encouraged to consider the same criteria.

 You can direct your Annual Fund gift to SHARE, the World Fund, or an area of focus fund.